asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 Comments can be meaningful and beneficial but only after first trying to eliminate the need for the comment in the first place.
 The code is the truth, it is the only truth when determining what the software does.
-Comments all too often are inaccurate and misleading and developers struggle to keep comments accurate as the software changes over time.
+Comments all too often are inaccurate, misleading, and developers struggle to keep comments up to date as the software changes over time.

 ##Unit Tests Instead of Comments
 To an extent I agree with Dave Thomas, Andy Hunt, and Robert Martin.